basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 1. Securing MariaDB
 2. Authentication Unique Keys and Salts
-3. ~~Configure WordPress for Reverse Proxy~~
-4. ~~Setup the WordPress Filesystem~~
-5. Configure Redis
+3. Configure Redis
-6. Configure sSMTP
+4. Configure sSMTP
-7. Test sSMTP
+5. Test sSMTP
-8. Configure phpMyAdmin
+6. Configure phpMyAdmin

 There is the opportunity to incorporate some of the above within the WordPress script.
 For more information, refer to the blog post [WordPress Script: Opportunities for Improvement](https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/).